Personalized Etched Glass Christmas Mugs

-For Christmas gifts last year, I made my family Personalized Glass Mugs filled with Hot Chocolate Bombs.
-It was a nice way to end out the 2020 year.
+For Christmas gifts in 2020, I made my family Personalized Glass Mugs filled with Hot Chocolate Bombs.
+They were great gifts to end out the 2020 year.

 I was able to etch a quote on the side of the mugs using temporary vinyl and my Cricut Maker.

 My mug says "Don't Cry Over Spilled Hot Cocoa.
 It's 2020."
 The zeros in 2020 are toilet paper rolls and there is a little marshmallow wearing a face mask on the side.
-I thought it was very fitting after the year we had last year.
+I thought it was very fitting after the year we had.

 The chocolate bombs I made using melted chocolate and hot chocolate packets.